 Graduates consistently score above university entrance requirements

-The school facilities consist of five buildings housing 25 classrooms, including two libraries, two science and two computer laboratories, a multi-purpose room, administrative offices, storerooms and workrooms, and a cafeteria.
-The grounds extend to more than seven acres and include: grass-covered sports fields and track; two multi-purpose, covered, surfaced sports courts, an open air theater, and a early childhood play area.
+The school plant consists of seven buildings housing 28 classrooms, including two libraries, two science and two computer laboratories, a multi-purpose room, a new arts center, administrative offices and a cafeteria.
+The grounds extend to more than seven acres and include: grass-covered sports fields and new Tartan track; two multi-purpose, covered, surfaced sports courts and a preschool play area.

 EXTRA CURRICULAR ACTIVITIES

 Education at the American School of Puerto Vallarta extends beyond the classroom to ensure that all students are presented with the opportunity to grow in a rich environment of experiences, particularly community service.
 Programs are diverse, including: Student Council, National Honor Society, service learning, musical theater, and chorus.
-After school, there are math labs and tutoring sessions, and an extensive extracurricular program which includes tennis, soccer, basketball, baseball, swimming, and guitar, drum and voice lessons.
+After school, there are math labs and tutoring sessions, and an extensive extracurricular program which includes soccer, basketball, tennis, golf, swimming, tae-kwon-do, dance, yoga and guitar, drum and voice lessons.
 School teams compete within the ASOMEX (American Schools of Mexico) and against local leagues.